nealcaren/SOCI101/_sources/syllabus/slack.md

 | 90-94     | S       |
 | 95-99     | T       |

 8. Select your section, making sure you were using the last two digits of your PID.
-For example, if your PID is  730142309, your last two digits are 09 and you would be in section B.On the next page, click the green “Join Channel” button.
+For example, if your PID is  730142368, your last two digits are 68 and you would be in section N. On the next page, click the green “Join Channel” button.
 ![](../images/section.png)
 9. Finally, answer the two poll questions in the #announcements channel by upvoting the emoji that matches your answer.